 The group is also at the prototyping stage for a new software tool that allows researchers to manage bioinformatics research in a secure and auditable computing environment that is compliant to FDA standards.
 This research stems from requirements gathering from over 100 bioinformatics active researchers.
 With this software biotechnology professionals will be able to construct workflows and research outputs for genomic research on any computer or mobile device that is connected to the Internet.

-Research Success for CIT’s Bioinformatics’ Group
+Research Success for MTU Cork’s Bioinformatics’ Group

 (L to R) Professor Victor Jongeel, Dr Roy Sleator and Dr Paul Walsh at the Genomics Institute of University of Illinois at Champagne Urbana.